 BlogMedellín

-Free things in Colombia: we're launching a section to give away what you no longer use
+Free things in Colombia: we are launching the section to give away what you no longer use

 Sofá claro en una sala de apartamento colombiano junto a cajas de trasteo marcadas con ropa y cocina, con las montañas verdes del valle al fondo por la ventana